infinum/qa-handbook/Tools/Version Control Systems/Access token and SSH keys.md

 3. Enter your GitHub *username* when prompted.

-4. Don't use your GitHub password when prompted, instead enter the generated access token.
+4. When Git asks for a password, enter the generated access token instead of your GitHub password.

 5. Wait for the cloning to finish and continue to work on the project locally.

 ## How to connect to GitHub using the SSH protocol and ssh-agent

-By default, Git connects to remotes using the HTTPS protocol which requires you to enter your username and password every time you run a command such as *git pull* or *git push*.
+By default, Git connects to remote repositories using HTTPS.
+With HTTPS, Git may ask for your username and password when you run commands such as *git pull* or *git push*.

-Using the SSH protocol, you can connect and authenticate to remote servers and services.
-With SSH keys, you can connect to GitHub without supplying your username or password with each visit.
+SSH lets you authenticate with a key instead.
+After you set up SSH keys, you can connect to GitHub without entering your username or password each time.

-First, check whether you have any existing SSH keys.
-To do this, open the terminal and enter
+First, check whether you already have SSH keys.
+Open the terminal and run:

 `ls -al ~/.ssh`

-If you don't have an existing public and private key pair, then generate a new SSH key.
+If you don't have an existing public and private key pair, generate a new SSH key.

 1. Open the terminal.

-2. Create a new SSH key with the provided email as a label by running the following command (substituting in your GitHub email address):
+2. Create a new SSH key with your GitHub email address:

 	`ssh-keygen -t ed25519 -C "your_email@example.com"`

-3. Press Enter when prompted to "*Enter a file in which to save the key*" to accept the default file location.
+3. When prompted to "*Enter a file in which to save the key*", press Enter to accept the default file location.

 4. Enter a secure passphrase when prompted.

 ### How to add SSH key to ssh-agent

-If you don't want to re-enter your passphrase every time you use your SSH key, you can add your key to the ssh-agent (a helper program that runs in the background while you are logged in to the system and manages your SSH keys and their passphrases).
+If you don't want to enter your passphrase every time you use your SSH key, add the key to ssh-agent.

+ssh-agent is a helper program that runs in the background and manages your SSH keys and passphrases.

-1. Start the ssh-agent in the background
+1. Start ssh-agent in the background:

 	`eval "$(ssh-agent -s)"`